20 Deliciously Warming Vegan Drinks for Winter

 But you may want to re-think that: you’d be astounded by the amount of sugar they pump into those Christmas drinks.
 Sure, they look cute in their snowman cups, sprinkled with edible glitter, but there’s nothing festive about a sugar high followed by a nasty slump hours later.
 A typical medium eggnog latte packs a whopping 24 teaspoons of sugar and well over 500 calories!
 No wonder most of us start gaining weight in winter…!

 Luckily, we’ve found the perfect way for you to enjoy festive drinks without the unhealthy additions of sugar and sickeningly sweet syrups.
 Make these delish vegan drinks for winter at home and take them with you on your commute (ok, maybe not the alcoholic ones!) or re-create them when you’ve got friends over.
-Most of these can be served hot or cold, and of course if you don’t drink alcohol, our boozy recipes are just as yummy as ‘virgin’ versions too!
+Most of these can be served hot or cold.
+And of course, if you don’t drink alcohol, our boozy recipes are just as yummy as ‘virgin’ versions too!

 (PS: Why not try one of these holiday manicures to make sure your hands look pretty holding a drink?)